- July 11, 2021

-Do you know about The Fascinating History of Dental Implants?
+Do you know about the Fascinating History of Dental Implants ?
 If not, we are here to tell you the tale.

 Were people living thousands of years ago concerned with their smiles?
 Maybe not.
 There were no photographers encouraging people to say “cheese” as they snapped their photos at weddings and family reunions.
 A full set of teeth was necessary for proper chewing, of course.
 Survival may have even depended on it.
 For those of us living in the 21st century, an attractive appearance, and the ability to eat the foods we love, are equally important.
-Dental implants make both of these things possible.
+Teeth implants make both of these things possible.

 Some form of artificial teeth have been around for centuries.
-Fortunately, there have been many advances in dental implant technology since these early days in dental hygiene history.
+Fortunately, there have been many advances in dental technology since these early days in dental hygiene history.

 Ancient Dental Dilemmas